moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

 With the help of Bundle, users can perform the deployment and management of multiple Resources in a single operation, organized as a flattened DAG with interconnected dependency nodes.

-Let’s see, how you can create the bundle resource to apply all the resources based on their dependencies.
+Let’s see, how you can create the Bundle resource to apply all the resources based on their dependencies.
 To create a Bundle in DataOS, simply compose a manifest file for a Bundle as shown below:

 ```yaml
 # Resource meta section